MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-data-warehouse.md

 1. On the **Home** menu tab, select **New visual query**.

 ---
-    *Add steps to create a Visual Query with Power BI when things are more stable*
+    *Add steps to create a Visual Query with the Power Query interface*

 ---